-- Gather analytics if you can, facts, figures, feedback from others (including Thank You notes)
+- Gather analytics if you can, facts, figures, and feedback from others (including Thank You notes).

 Tips for Writing Your Self-Review

-Once you have compiled your list of accomplishments, analytics, and your struggles:
+Once you have compiled your list of accomplishments, analytics, and struggles:

 - Narrow your accomplishments and highlight your best work.